hydrology-tep/documentation/source/community-guide/platform/geobrowser.rst

 -  |geobrowser_button_polygon.png| Edit the search bbox by drawing a polygon on the map
 -  |geobrowser_button_recbox.png| Edit the search bbox by drawing a rectangle on the map
 -  |geobrowser_button_placemark.png| Edit the search bbox by selecting a point as AOI
--  |geobrowser_button_wkt.png| Allow to enter a WKT or uplkoad a shapefile or a kml to be displayed on the map as bounding box
+-  |geobrowser_button_wkt.png| Allow to enter a WKT or upload a shapefile, a kml or a geojson to be displayed on the map as bounding box
 -  |geobrowser_button_meter.png| Measure an area
 -  |geobrowser_button_fullscreen.png| Put the map in full screen
 -  |geobrowser_button_layers.png| Change the background of the map | Select layers to be displayed.